Can secondhand smoke increase your risk of having a heart attack?

 Answers from Richard D. Hurt, M.D.

-Also, it appears that heart attack rates go down in areas after those areas pass smoking bans.
+Many studies have proved that heart attack rates go down in areas after smoke-free laws are passed.
 If you smoke, the best way to reduce your heart attack risk is to quit.
 If you're regularly around smokers, encourage them to quit or smoke in outdoor areas that will reduce the amount of secondhand smoke others will breathe.
 This is especially important if you have had a previous heart attack or have been diagnosed with heart disease.

 Richard D. Hurt, M.D.